sgoldenlab/simba/docs/Tutorial_DLC.md

 ### Step 8: Train Network

-`iteration` is the number of iteration.
+`iteration` is the number of iterations.

-`init_weight` is the initial weights to train the model.
+`init_weight` is the initial weight to train the model.

 #### Training a new model

 1. If you are training a new model and wanted to start from fresh.
 The `iteration` will be set to 0 by default and the `init_weight` will be set to resnet-50 by default

-2. Hence, do not change the settings and just click `Train Network` button.
+2. Hence, do not change the settings and just click the `Train Network` button.

 #### Training existed model